 A cyber incident response plan outlines an organization’s procedure after a security breach.
 The main goal of IRP is to ensure that the organization remains ahead of security incidents and acts accordingly.
 Doing so can reduce the damage and prevent similar incidents in the future.

-IRP is a set of instructions that offers a structured approach to detect, solve, and restore the damage after a cybersecurity breach.
+IRP is a set of instructions that offers a structured approach to detecting, solving, and restoring damage after a cybersecurity breach.
 The IRP plan highlights and specifies the roles and responsibilities of the IR team at the time of the attack.

-The IR team, also called CSIRT, ensures they can counteract the breach as per their plan in less time more efficiently.
-In this way, they can keep the damage and recovery costs minimal.
+The IR team, also called CSIRT, ensures they can counteract the breach as per their plan in less time and more efficiently.
+This way, they can keep the damage and recovery costs minimal.

 Such plans are pretty helpful in dealing with daily work threats like DDoS and data loss.

-Why is an incident response plan essential to have
+Why is it essential to have an incident response plan?

 Below are the top three reasons that emphasize the importance of IRP.
 So, let’s overview them:

 Data protection is the first and top priority for any business.
-When you have a comprehensive IRP plan, there are high chances that you won’t lose your data.
+When you have a comprehensive IRP plan, there is a high chance that you won’t lose your data.
 Companies can create data backups or move their business data to the cloud environment.
 Also, they need to follow the privacy regulations to avoid penalties.

-The most unfortunate aspect of a security breach is that they can lose all or most of their trusted customers.
-Also, their brand name gets affected.
+The most unfortunate aspect of a security breach is that businesses can lose all or most of their trusted customers and suffer brand name damage.
 But when businesses have an IRP, they know how to tackle everything according to their plan.
-Neither do they lose customers, nor their reputation gets at stake.
+They do not lose customers, and their reputation does not get at stake.

 A data breach cost an organization $3.86 million in 2020.
 These figures will likely increase with time, meaning considerable revenue is at stake when a breach hits any organization.
 Having the CIRP even protects your business from the loss of income.
 The less time your company takes to detect the breach, the less revenue will be lost.